Coleoptera

 What are Grass Grubs?

-Grass grub larvae hatch during summer, and start grazing on roots immediately.
-Larvae are most active from autumn into winter, and can cause severe damage to lawns, gardens and potted plants during the cold season when they reach their largest size.
+Grass grub larvae begin to hatch out in summer, and start grazing on subsoil roots immediately.
+Larvae are most active from autumn into winter, and can cause severe damage to lawns, gardens and potted plants during the cold season (when they reach their largest and most destructive size).

-Grass grub larvae have a cream body with a light brown head and vary in size from 6mm to 20mm, as they grow.
-The tail end of the grub may look darker brown, which is due to the soil the grub has ingested during feeding.
+Grass grub larvae have a cream-coloured body with a tan or brown head.
+They grow from about 6mm to 20mm in size.
+The tail end of the grub may look darker brown, which is due to the soil the grub ingests during feeding.
 They have a distinctive ‘curl up’ behaviour when dug up or disturbed.

 Symptoms